Modern Slavery and Human Trafficking Statement

 By imposing these obligations, the Lufthansa Group endeavors to ensure responsible practices by its direct suppliers and therefore meets its own standards for corporate responsibility.
 The Lufthansa Group's expectations on its suppliers in terms of social and ecological responsibility were summarized and published in a Supplier Code of Conduct in 2019.

 To identify the type and level of supplier risks, the procurement units responsible for product groups carried out a risk assessment for the suppliers.
 The outcome is included in the result of Group risk management.
 In addition, risk analyses based on expenditure and country were performed in 2019 for all direct suppliers.
 Suppliers in extreme risk countries were identified based on Verisk Maplecroft in order to develop plans for measures that can be taken.

 The Lufthansa Group as a globally operating group of companies, sees it as its responsibility to make a contribution.
 Companies do not control political developments in countries they operate in, however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
 In the coming year, the Group will look to further improve its structures, practices and trainings to combat Modern Slavery and Human Trafficking.

 Approval for this statement

-This statement was approved by the Members of the Executive Board with respect to the Financial Year 2018.
+On 30.
+November 2020, this statement was approved by the Members of the Executive Board with respect to the Financial Year 2019.